eddycharly/k8s-training/kubectl/basics/readme.md

 the default location for the kubectl configuration file is `$HOME/.kube/config`.

-if the `$HOME/.kube/config` file doesn't exist it probably means that didn't configure any cluster yet.
+if the `$HOME/.kube/config` file doesn't exist it probably means that you didn't configure any cluster yet.

 ```bash
 total 136